 Understand Medicare in West Virginia

-Medicare, the United States federal medical insurance program, provides coverage for about 275,000 people in West Virginia who qualify for Medicare.
+Medicare, the United States federal medical insurance program, provides coverage for over 440,000 people in West Virginia who qualify for Medicare.
 You can get Medicare if you’re 65 or older or have a qualifying disability.